 The excavation for a foundation often gives the soil around and under a house a chance to dry out and shrink, as shown in the photo at right.
 After the house is built, clay-rich soil that gets soaked during wet spells can cause heaving problems, while also damaging foundation walls.

 Water increases about 9% in volume when it zes.
 Wet soil can expand by at least that amount upon zing.
 When this happens, the resulting pressure on a slab or foundation can cause it to shift and crack.

 The colder the temperature, the deeper the soil will ze.
 In frigid temperatures, foundations that were not built below the "frost" or zing line can experience frost heave.

 Frost forces can lift a foundation upwards dramatically, sometimes by several inches or more, leading to serious frost heaving damage. to a foundation.

-Leaks in plumbing lines that run underneath a concrete slab or through a foundation wall can deposit moisture underneath the foundation and slab.
+Leaks or breaks in plumbing lines that run underneath a concrete slab or through a foundation wall can deposit moisture underneath the foundation and slab.
 This moisture can be from supply lines, waste lines, or even HVAC systems.

 Over time, this moisture can cause the soils underneath the foundation to expand, which will then cause them to push up on the structure above.